-#56: the Transportation Accessibility Standard should be amended to set accessibility requirements for public transit platforms.
+#56: The Transportation Accessibility Standard should be amended to set accessibility requirements for public transit platforms.
 These should ban the use of the center platform design for a public transit station, unless a safe solid shoreline is provided for persons with vision loss, at a designated distance away from the platform's edge.

-41. Retrofit of Existing Public Transit Vehicles
+42. Retrofit of Existing Public Transit Vehicles

 The 2011 Transportation Accessibility Standard does not require any accessibility retrofits of any existing public transit vehicles.
-This is so, no matter how readily achievable those retrofits might be.
+Nothing is required, no matter how readily achievable those retrofits might be.
 This is so even in the case of vehicles which will be in service for many future years.

-#57: The Transportation Accessibility Standard should be amended to require readilyachievable accessibility retrofits of public transit vehicles unless they are slated to be removed from service in the next five years.
+#57: The Transportation Accessibility Standard should be amended to require readily-achievable accessibility retrofits of public transit vehicles unless they are slated to be removed from service in the next five years.

-42. School bussing
+43. School bussing